ergoplatform/ergodocs/docs/node/sigs.md

       ]
     }

-and then she adds a hint with her commitment and randomness and produces  transaction.
+And then, she adds a hint of her commitment and randomness and produces a transaction.
 A request to /wallet/transaction/sign is as follows:

     {
       "tx": {